OlgaBochkaryova/website/content/research.md

 </div></p>

 **The project aims to describe composition and evolution of *ipaH* genes, effectors of Type 3 secretion system, in pathogens of different hosts.**
 These genes are key factors of *Shigella* invasion that which are used for disease genotyping.
-Until recently, Shigella were thought to be primate-restricted pathogens.
-However, recent genomic studies confirmed ipaH genes in genome of Escherichia marmotae, a potential marmot pathogen, and of an E. coli extracted from fecal samples of bovine calves, suggesting that non-human hosts may also be infected by these potentially pathogenic to humans strains.
-We employ a computational approach to predict whether different Escherichia may also be an infectious agent of non-human hosts, which, therefore, may serve as a reservoir of human pathogens and virulence genes.
+Until recently, *Shigella* were thought to be primate-restricted pathogens.
+However, recent genomic studies confirmed *ipaH* genes in genome of *Escherichia marmotae*, a potential marmot pathogen, and of an *E. coli* extracted from fecal samples of bovine calves, suggesting that non-human hosts may also be infected by these potentially pathogenic to humans strains.
+We employ a computational approach to predict whether different *Escherichia* may also be an infectious agent of non-human hosts, which, therefore, may serve as a reservoir of human pathogens and virulence genes.

 [Paper]((https://doi.org/10.1038/s41598-022-10827-3))

 ## Other collaborative projects:
-- ***(2022-present)*** **Evolution of start codons** with Dr. Kirti Jain, IST Austria.
+- ***(2022-present)*** **Evolution of _maRAB_ operon in _gammaproteobacteria_** with Dr. Kirti Jain, IST Austria.
-- ***(2020-present)*** **Genetic factors under biofilms formation in pathogenic _E.coli_** with Prof. Christoph Gasche, Medical University of Vienna, Austria and Dr. Maria Tutukina, Institute of Cell Biophysics RAS, Russia
+- ***(2020-2022)*** **Genetic factors under biofilms formation in pathogenic _E.coli_** with Prof. Christoph Gasche, Medical University of Vienna, Austria and Dr. Maria Tutukina, Institute of Cell Biophysics RAS, Russia
 - ***(2016-2018)*** **Positive selection and horizontal gene transfer in prokaryotes** with Prof. Marc Robinson-Rechavi, Université de Lausanne, Lausanne, Switzerland, supported by the Russian Foundation of Basic Research and Swiss National Science Foundation, joint grant